Here are some frequently asked questions about our organization and what you can do to get involved!

 What happens if I am unsuccessful with my first aid exams?

-What are the First Aid exams like?
+What are the first aid exams like?

 There are four components to the first aid exams.
 All of these exams must be successfully completed before proceeding to the on-snow training.